 We’ve got years of experience practicing family law in Henderson and has won great outcomes for our clients.
 We aren’t interested in wasting your time or money.
 Our primary concern is to bring your divorce case to a favorable conclusion as fast as possible while ensuring that you obtain everything you are entitled to by using every sensible legal strategy given to us under Henderson family law.

-Spousal support is court-ordered payments that one spouse may be required to pay to another upon divorce in order to support the spouse with poor earning power while they obtain a job, further their education or are bringing in earnings not enough to maintain a semblance of their previous lifestyle.
-Many factors, differing by state, can contribute to a court changing or stopping the spousal support such as a change in either party’s financial circumstances or remarriage of the spouse getting it.
+Spousal support is court-ordered payments that one spouse may be required to pay to another upon divorce.
+This payment will support the spouse with poor earning power while they obtain a job, further their education or are bringing in earnings not enough to maintain a semblance of their previous lifestyle.
+The court can decide to change or stop the alimony depending on changes in either party's financial circumstances.

-Spousal support is normally given at an Order to Show Cause on a temporary basis, in which one spouse is without a job or earning income significantly lower than the other spouse.
+Spousal support is usually provided at an Order to Show Cause on a temporary basis, in which one spouse does not have a job or is earning a significantly lower income than the other spouse.
 There are different guidelines in setting up alimony.

 At the Order to Show Cause hearing, the judge is not involved about the employability of the wife.
 Rather, at this time, the judge simply would like to preserve the status quo and also provide the wife with enough income for her basic needs, consistent with the parties’ lifestyle.

 The Internal Revenue Code provides that each one spousal support payments are tax deductible by the paying spouse and taxable to the receiver spouse as normal income.

 This is why; it is not unusual for a negotiated settlement to involve the payment of a high amount of spousal support, because this type of payment results in a tax advantage to the husband.